dinnerbird/global-product-onboarding-manager/README.md

-# Enterprise Global Product Onboarding Manager
+# Pathway Employee Management and Onboarding System
-## Development Codename: "Picard"

-Team 3

 ## Requirements:
 - NodeJS
 - SQL database of some sort.
 (This implementation uses MySQL)
 - A brain
+- Patience

 The purpose of this system is to streamline the Enterprise new employee onboarding process for HR.
 This will help facilitate better data integrity and reduce manual labor with automation.